 Angiography: This type of scan is not used often, but can help us take a better look at the blood vessels in and around your liver.

-Biopsy: We can usually identify HCC using a combination of clinical assessment, blood tests and scans.
+Biopsy: We can usually identify HCC using a combination of clinical assessment, blood tests, and scans.
 But sometimes we have to do a biopsy; if the diagnosis is not clear.
-During biopsy a thin needle is inserted into your liver using a scan for guidance.
-A sample of tissue is taken to examine closely under a microscope.
+During biopsy, a thin needle is inserted into your liver using a scan for guidance.
+A sample of tissue taken to examine closely under a microscope.

 There are different treatments and therapies available;

-Liver transplantation: Liver transplantation be a potential cure for you.
-Not all patients are suitable candidates for liver transplantation.
-There are certain agreed international guidelines which are followed to decide whether you are a potential candidate for a liver transplant.
-These rules consider how large tumor is and whether it has spread outside the liver or invaded in to the blood vessels.
-If you are considered a as a suitable transplant candidate then you will undergo a full assessment.
-A big advantage of a liver transplant is that it not only potentially cures the liver cancer, it also cures the underlying liver disease.
+transplantation of the liver a potential cure for you.
+Not all patients suitable candidates for liver transplantation.
+There are certain agreed international guidelines that followed to decide whether you are a potential candidate for a liver transplant.
+These rules consider how large the tumor and whether it has spread outside the liver or invaded into the blood vessels.
+If you considered a suitable transplant candidate then you will undergo a full assessment.
+A big advantage of a liver transplant that it not only potentially cures liver cancer, it also cures the underlying liver disease.

-Liver resection: Liver resection involves complete removal of the tumor.
-This treatment can offer potential cure in few patients.
-To have a resection, the tumor needs to be restricted to one lobe of the liver and there should be no sign of it spreading to blood vessels or other organs.
-In addition, the base line liver function needs to be good.
+resection of the liver involves the complete removal of the tumor.
+This treatment can offer a potential cure so in a few patients.
+To have a resection, the tumor needs restricting to one lobe of the liver and there should be no sign of it spreading to blood vessels or other organs.
+In addition, the baseline liver and function need to good.

-With RFA a thin needle is inserted into the tumor using a ultrasound or CT scan to guide us and then use radio-frequency or micro waves to damage the tumor tissue.
-You have this treatment under a local or general anesthesia.
+With RFA a thin needle inserted into the tumor using an ultrasound or CT scan.
+To guide us and then use radio-frequency or microwaves to damage the tumor tissue.
+You have this treatment under local or general anesthesia.

-With PEI, we inject a sterile and highly concentrated alcohol solution directly into the tumor to produce a similar effect to RFA.
+With PEI, we inject sterile and highly concentrated alcohol so solution directly into the tumor to produce so similar effect to RFA.

-Trans-arterial chemo-embolisation (TACE): TACE (or chemoembolisation) is generally used if the tumor is too advanced to consider a treatment that could potentially cure you.
-It may also be used as a ‘bridging treatment’ while you await liver transplantation or as a treatment prior to liver resection surgery.
+TACE (or chemoembolization) generally used if the tumor too advanced to consider a treatment that could potentially cure you.
+It may also use as a ‘bridging treatment’ while you await liver transplantation or as a treatment prior to liver resection surgery.

-Trans-arterial embolization (TAE): TAE in exactly the same as TACE and with the same aim, but without the chemotherapy drug.
-It will be offered to you if it is not appropriate to use a chemotherapy drug.
+TAE in exactly the same as TACE and with the same aim, but without the chemotherapy drug.
+It will be offered to you if it not appropriate to use a chemotherapy drug.

-Trans-arterial radioembolization (TARE): TARE in exactly the same as TACE and with the same aim, but with radioactive isotope (small radiation emitting particle) instead of chemotherapy drug.
-It will be offered to the patients if it is not appropriate to use a chemotherapy drug.
+TARE in exactly the same as TACE and with the same aim, but with a radioactive isotope (small radiation-emitting particle) instead of a chemotherapy drug.
+It will be offered to the patients if it not appropriate to use a chemotherapy drug.

-Drug treatment (Sorafenib): This is an oral medicine.
-It has been shown to prolong the lives of some patients with liver cancer in whom the liver cancer is advanced to cure.
-It is generally considered it if the tumor is too advanced for treatments that could potentially cure you and TACE is either ineffective or not possible for technical reasons.
-Sometime this drug is used as an adjunct treatment to TACE
+This an oral medicine.
+It shown to prolong the lives of some patients with liver cancer in whom the liver cancer is advanced to cure.
+It is generally considered if the tumor is too advanced for treatments that could potentially cure you and TACE either ineffective or not possible for technical reasons.
+Sometimes this drug used as an adjunct treatment to TACE

-Currently there are multiple other drugs being tested in research (trials).
-The medical community is constantly researching new ways to treat cancer.
-Clinical trials are a way of assessing and/or comparing new treatments and new combinations of treatment.
+Currently, there multiple other drugs being tested in research (trials).
+The medical community constantly researching new ways to treat liver cancer in adults.
+Clinical trials a way of assessing and/or comparing new treatments and new combinations of treatment.
 If we think you may benefit from any trial treatment we will explain what it involves when we offer it to you.